MichalNogaCARD/store_application/README.md

 How to run project:

 1. RUN ONLY WITH STORE APPLICATION FRONTEND.
 Make sure you have MySQL installed on computer.
 The sample data will be loaded automatically.
-2. Run backend part first
+2. Run backend part first usung main function in PrimaPlatformaApplication class
-3. Run frontend:
->> npm start
-4. Your browser will start automatically and open application (on localhost:3000)
-5. To login use credentials:
-login: user@gmail.com
-password: useruser
-6. Now You can use all the avaliable functions of application.